OladeleO/shift-left-k8s/README.md

 ### Prerequisites

 - A GitHub account with access to Actions.
-- Docker installed locally.
-- Basic understanding of Kubernetes and GitHub Actions.
+- Understanding of Kubernetes and GitHub Actions.

 ### Running the Pipeline